thesse1/webmethods-api-gateway-staging/README.md

 ### export_configuration_from_stage

-This pipeline will export the API Gateway configuration assets from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT or PROD_EXT, and it will automatically commit the changes to the HEAD of the selected branch of the Azure DevOps repository.
+This pipeline will export the API Gateway configuration assets from CONFIG, BUILD, DEV_INT, DEV_EXT, STAGE_INT, STAGE_EXT, PROD_INT or PROD_EXT, and it will automatically commit the changes to the HEAD of the selected branch of the Azure DevOps repository (or GitHub repository).

 The following parameters can/must be provided for this pipeline: